IBM-EPBL/IBM-Project-5474-1658766683/Project Development Phase/Sprint 2/README.md

   - Model Deployment to IBM Cloud:
     - This step is known as Train CNN Model on IBM
     - [x] Register for IBM Cloud
+    - [x] Store the model in IBM Cloud
-    - [x] Train Image Classification Model
+    - [x] Download the model when needed.